 Tim: Well do I remember in the 1970s when the big scare from environmental activists was, in fact, about the next ice age, quite the opposite of global warming, which is the tune they sang after that and before climate change.
 How far is it reasonable, if at all, for the government to go in addressing changes in the climate without damaging the economy to the point where the cure is worse than the disease?

 Dr. Cohen: I think it’s important to realize that the climate is going to change.
 It’s going to warm up, it’s going to cool down.
 What we need to do is adapt to whatever Mother Nature throws at us.
 And in so doing, instead of government mandates, forcing us to do X, Y, and Z, we should simply be very careful about how we construct buildings along coastal regions, but that we should continue to have a diversified source of energy making abundant use of the natural resources at our disposal so that people have unimpeded access to reliable and affordable energy.
 And, that we can use the creative talents of the American people to come up with all sorts of innovations that will protect us from the warming of the planet, if that’s what happens, or, and this is a far greater danger, a cooling of the planet.
-Because, believe me, we will experience both.We value your comments!
-Please weigh in on our comment section below.
+Because, believe me, we will experience both.Feel free to comment below.
 And remember to check out the web’s best conservative news aggregator Whatfinger.com